How to Brace for the Coronavirus Lending Tsunami

 With no talk of the U.S. government bailing out financial institutions during the crisis to date, banks in good financial standing can generate goodwill with businesses that need assistance due as a result of disruptions.
 This creates new opportunities for banks to establish relationships with businesses in need of financial assistance that will extend beyond the COVID-19 turmoil.
 Banks could begin to offer emergency loans to cover financial gaps, as well as waive overdrafts to at-risk customers.

 With all this comes a greater investment in platforms supporting financial inclusion.
-An increased collaboration and investment by financial technology firms by traditional banks leads to a rise in the importance of advanced data and analytic startups.
+Increased collaboration and investment by financial technology firms by traditional banks leads to a rise in the importance of advanced data and analytic startups.
 Firms that regulate technology are relying on improved automation of compliance to keep up with the demand.
-“Given the universe of financial platforms currently in the marketplace, lending has to evolve and connect with customers to provide actionable solutions to optimizing a customer’s credit profile,” Affordit CEO and Founder said.
+“Given the universe of financial platforms currently in the marketplace, lending has to evolve and connect with customers to provide actionable solutions to optimizing a customer’s credit profile,” Affordit CEO and Founder Kevin O’Brien said.